 Always make your people feel that they ALWAYS come first.
 That they are ALWAYS your top priority.

 It’s only through them that your organization is able to provide superior customer service.

 Only through them that you’re able to produce impressive business results that please the corporate shareholders (or members if you’re a mutual company).

 And make sure you’re approachable & available enough to/for them…as much as humanly possible.

 And “your people” extends to every single person that reports directly to you, or directly to your direct reports, and on & on & on.

 If they’re somehow under your umbrella in the ol’ organizational chart, then they’re your PERSONAL responsibility!

 Believe it.
-Act it.
+Preach it.
+Do it.